Zvi Thau: Biography

-Hans (Zvi Yisrael) Thau was born in Vienna to Galician Jews parents.
+Hans (Zvi Yisrael) Thau was born in Vienna to Galician Jewish parents.
 His father, Avraham Adolph Thau, was a banker, and his mother, Judith Yutah Meisels, was a chemist.
 After the annexation of Austria to Nazi Germany ("Anschluss"), the family left for the Netherlands, and during the Holocaust, they were hidden by a local family in Hilversum.
 They were saved, among other things, due to his mother's resourcefulness.

 His sister Eveline related: "In June 1943, there was a large Aktion [round-up of Jews to be deported], and we were saved thanks to our mother, who was a chemist.
 She managed to disguise us as measles patients and hung a sign on the door: 'Beware.
 Contagious disease'."

 After the war, Thau studied in a public school, where he was exposed to philosophy.
 At the age of 17, after his mother's death, he immigrated to Israel, despite his father's objections, due to his refusal to complete a matriculation certificate prior to immigration.
 His father and sister visited the United States during this period.